minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 This code defines a task that redirects participant to the specified URL.
 That task is added to the end of the sequence in this line:<br/>
 `{inherit: 'redirect'}`

+### How to test the study

+You can use the launch URL for testing your study.
+As a reminder, the launch URL is the html file served under the URL that starts with `username.github.io`, whereas the code itself can be see in the URL that starts with `github.com`.

 ### Presenting a feedback to the participant